EMCI Completes CBTL Audit

 EMC Integrity is pleased to announce that it is finally official: we're now testing intentional transmitters.
 Our in-house test capability includes FCC (Federal Communication Commission for the US), IC (Industry Canada for Canada) and CE testing (Conformite European for the European Union).
 However, EMCI also offers world-wide access through our partner-lab relationship with Nemko.

-It seems nearly everyone is using the 2.4 GHz band these days, but requirements can vary depending on whether or not your product is a frequency hopping spread spectrum (FHSS) device, Bluetooth Legacy, Bluetooth Low Energy, Zigbee, etc. EMCI has direct access to decades of intentional transmitter expertise and is happy to assist and educate our clients.
+It seems nearly everyone is using the 2.4 GHz band these days, but requirements can vary depending on whether or not a product is a frequency hopping spread spectrum (FHSS) device, Bluetooth Legacy, Bluetooth Low Energy, Zigbee, etc. EMCI has direct access to decades of intentional transmitter expertise and is happy to assist and educate our clients.
 Contact us and we will take the time to meet with you, discuss your project requirements, give your a tour of our facilities, as we offer first-hand access to our expertise.
 Whether it's 2.4 GHz, 5.8 GHz, 902 to 928 MHz or a different band entirely, EMCI will be happy to assist.

 EN 61326-1: 2013 Harmonized